-And, I drew a blank, complete and utter blank, a brain freeze.
+I drew a blank, a complete and utter blank, my brain froze.
 My muse looked at me, scowling and said, “Is she kidding, a poem?
 I’m out of here.”

 “Sit yourself down this instant!
 The only thing running through this brain right now is, ‘I’ve Got The Dinosaur Blues’.
 I don’t think that will cut it!
 I can’t share that with the group!
 Sit down!”
 I hissed.

 Don’t misunderstand I love the song!
 I sing it out loud and with gusto whenever my two granddaughters are in the car with me.
 In fact, it is the only music they allow me to listen to.
 I have a copy for every car (Mothers take note).

 I raised my hand, “What if you don’t read poetry or listen to music?”
 I asked.
 In other words, I’ve had a brain fart, should I just go ahead and scoot out the door, now?
 Everyone paused monetarily as they looked up, deciding instantly I must be joking, and returned to writing.